 Disbursements – How you receive your financial aid

 All students are given a billing account with LMU's Student Accounts Office.
-Once you become enrolled, your account will be charged tuition and fees as well as any charges for housing and meal plans.
+Once you become enrolled, your account will be charged tuition and fees.

 How Financial Aid Funds Reach Your Student Account